Quick answer

 Symptoms

-When your DeWalt charger exhibits a blinking red light, you may notice the following:
+When your DeWalt charger shows a blinking red light, here's what each behavior usually means:

-- LED Pattern: A slow blinking red light indicates that the charger is actively charging the battery.
+- LED Pattern: A continuously blinking red light means the charger is actively charging.
 A solid red light means the battery is fully charged.
-If you see a rapid blinking red light along with a yellow light, this indicates a fault with the battery pack.
+A blinking red light paired with an illuminated yellow light indicates Hot/Cold Pack Delay, not a fault — the charger is waiting for the pack to return to a safe temperature window before it resumes charging.

-- Sounds: You may hear the charger fan running, especially if it is in thermal protection mode due to overheating.
+- Sounds: You may hear the charger fan running, particularly when cooling a warm pack.

 Quick checks